8 Travel Resolutions to Check Off Your Michigan Bucket List

 Sometimes the journey really is as important as the destination.
 Leave the expressway behind in favor of Michigan’s scenic routes, like the Blue Star Highway.
 Located in southwest Michigan, the rural route twists and turns from Holland to Benton Harbor, past tidy blueberry fields and over ancient dunes on a trip ideal for leisure travelers and motorcyclists.
 In northwest Michigan, the two-lane M-22 highway snakes its way along the Lake Michigan shore from Manistee to Northport and Traverse City.
 Along the way, glimpses of the sparkling Big Lake break through tunnels of lovely hardwood trees.
 It’s a route positively bursting with color in autumn.

 Forget your travel itinerary and relish time spent with family and friends.
-Rent a cottage on Gun Lake and while away the days swimming and fishing for lake trout.
+Rent a cottage on Gun Lake Park (Allegan County) and while away the days swimming and fishing for lake trout.
 Spend an entire afternoon on Mackinac Island’s Grand Hotel porch, the world’s longest, absorbed in a good book.
 Or reserve a weekend at Double JJ Resort and simply let the grandkids play, racing through the woods, riding horse-back and whooshing down the resort’s gigantic tobogganing hill.
 Life is made of these special moments.
 Savor them.

 Whether your journey takes you along a wine trail on the Old Mission Peninsula or in southeastern Michigan, along Grand Rapids’ Beer Trail or through the Middle Eastern neighborhoods around Dearborn, you’ll discover that the flavors of Michigan truly are like no place else.